Bay View incident: Retaliation

 In Mexico, the Bay View incident spurred exiled Galleanists to retaliate.
 They had been planning their reprisal for the arrest of their mentor, the Italian–American insurrectionary anarchist Luigi Galleani, since his arrest in June 1917.
 After the September incident, three members of the group traveled to Chicago and Youngstown, Ohio.

 On the evening of November 24, someone planted an iron pipe bomb in the basement of Giuliani's Italian Evangelical Church.
 It was discovered by the young daughter of the church's scrubwoman.
 It was moved to the police headquarters for inspection where, while handled and joked about by detectives, it went off.
 The explosion killed ten detectives, including one who had been wounded at the September rally, and a bystander who had come to report a robbery.
-Six additional police personnel were seriously injured: a lieutenant and five detectives.

 The bombmaker was never identified.
 Historian of anarchism Paul Avrich wrote that it might have been local Ferrer Circle anarchists, but it was more likely to have been two of the Galleanists from Mexico, Mario Buda with the assistance of Carlo Valdinoci, coming from Chicago and Youngstown, respectively.
 The Chicago Police Chief responsible for arresting the Haymarket anarchists sent two detectives who spoke Italian, to no avail.
 The police and public were outraged.